 Heather Raspberry is the executive director of the Housing Association of Nonprofit Developers (HAND), the largest regional membership association dedicated to supporting the community development industry in its efforts to increase the supply of affordable housing in the Washington, D.C. metropolitan area.
 Through education, engagement and training, HAND provides its membership needed tools and resources to positively impact communities across the region.

 In 2012, Ms. Raspberry received the Court Appointed Special Advocates (CASA) for Children DC’s Volunteer of the Year Award in recognition of her passion to represent the best interest of youth in foster care to the District of Columbia Family Court.
 In 2013, she was named a Rising Leader in Community Development by the Coalition for Nonprofit Housing & Economic Development, tapped to participate in the NTL Institute’s Leaders of Color Program and was named a Young Leader by Affordable Housing Finance Magazine in 2014.
-Ms. Raspberry serves on the BB&T Community Reinvestment Act Steering Committee, City First Capital Advisory Board, New Partners Community Solar Board, and the board of directors of her homeowners association.
-She is also member of Alpha Kappa Alpha Sorority, Inc. and Leadership Greater Washington (’18).
+Ms. Raspberry serves on the boards of New Partners Community Solar, Women of Color in Community Development, BB&T CRA Steering Committee, City First Capital Advisory Board, and her homeowners association.
+She is also a member of Alpha Kappa Alpha Sorority, Inc. and Leadership Greater Washington (’18).

 Ms. Raspberry holds a dual bachelor’s degree in public relations and business management from Hampton University; and earned the National Development Council’s Housing Development Finance Professional Certification in 2014.